 We also have loads of fun and she's great for ideas in a tight spot.
 Highly recommended.

-I taught at a well known school in Bangkok.
-Well known because the owners daughter was a politician in Taksin's Thai Rak Thai party.
-The school it's self was great.
-A great staff, great environment to work in, and amazing classrooms and resources.
+I taught at a well known school in Bangkok and the school itself was great.
+A terrific staff, great environment to work in, and amazing classrooms and resources.
 While it wasn't perfect by any stretch of the imagination, it was, by Thai standards, quite a good deal.
 That is, unless you took my Thai assistant teacher out of the equation.